ga-wdi-curriculum/rails-activerecord/readme.md

   end
 end
 ```

-This file defines the structure of a new table called "artists".
+The above file, as is, defines a new table called `artists`.
+* Now we need to define what columns are going to appear in this table.
+We'll do this inside of the `create_table` method...

 ```rb
 class CreateArtists < ActiveRecord::Migration